-Entrepreneurs who are starting a new business often wonder, “Do I really need a business plan?
-Is writing business plans really the best use of my time?”
+Entrepreneurs who are starting a new business may wonder, “Do I need a business plan?
+Is writing business plans the best use of my time?”
 The answer to these questions is almost always, Yes!

-The international trend in countries like the US and UK is that investors want a concise Investor Pitch Deck, which replaces the lengthy business plan, but honestly, this is still a written and well-researched document.
+The international trend in countries like the US and UK is that investors want a concise Investor Pitch Deck, which replaces the lengthy business plan.
+However, honestly, this is still a written and well-researched document.
 So, whether you call it a business plan, pitch deck, or presentation, it takes time and considerable insight into both your business and the market in which you want to operate.

-I can concede, that not everyone is sold on the usefulness of a business plan.
+I can concede that not everyone is sold on the usefulness of a business plan.
 Some also argue that taking the time required to create a business plan can stifle the startup process and cost precious opportunities for a small business.
-Some studies have shown that while completing a business plan is not a guarantee of success, it does indicate that the type of entrepreneur who completes a business plan is also more likely to run a successful business.
+However, some studies have shown that while completing a business plan is not a guarantee of success; it does indicate that the type of entrepreneur who completes a business plan is also more likely to run a successful business.

 Unless commitment is made, there are only promises and hopes; but no plans ― Peter F. Drucker

-Creating a business plan involves a lot of thought.
-You need to consider what you want to do, and use that as a starting point.
+Creating a business plan involves much thought.
+It would be best to consider what you want to do and use that as a starting point.
 It doesn’t need to be complicated.
 At its core, your plan should identify where you are now, where you want your business to go, and how you will get there.
 Writing a good business plan can’t guarantee success, but it can go a long way toward reducing the odds of failure.

 Here are 8 FACTUAL Reasons why you Need Business Plans:

-- To Raise Money for your Business: Potential investors or lenders want a written business plan before they give you money – FACT!
-A mere description of your business concept is not enough.
+- To Raise money for your Business: Potential investors or lenders want a written business plan before they give you money – FACT!
+However, a mere description of your business concept is not enough.
 Instead, ensure you have a thorough business and financial plan that demonstrates the likelihood of success and how much you will need for your business to take off.

-- To Make Sound Decisions: As an entrepreneur, having a business plan helps you to define and focus on your business ideas and business strategies – FACT!
-You not only concentrate on financial matters, but also on management issues, human resource planning, technology and creating value for your customer.
+- To Make Sound Decisions: As an entrepreneur, having a business plan helps you define and focus on your business ideas and strategies – FACT!
+As a result, you can concentrate on financial matters and management issues, human resource planning, technology, and creating value for your customer.

-- To Help You Identify Potential Weaknesses: Having a business plan helps you to identify potential pitfalls in your idea – FACT!
+- To Help You Identify Potential Weaknesses: Having a business plan helps you identify potential pitfalls in your idea – FACT!
 You can also share the plan with others who can give you their opinions and advice.
-Identify experts and professionals who are at a position to give you invaluable advice, and share your plan with them.
+Identify experts and professionals who are in a position to give you invaluable advice and share your plan with them.

 - To Communicate Your Ideas with Stakeholders: A business plan is a communication tool that you can use to secure investment capital from financial institutions or lenders – FACT!
-It can also be used to convince people to work for your enterprise, to secure credit from suppliers, and to attract potential customers.
+Business Plans can also convince people to work for your enterprise, secure credit from suppliers, and attract potential customers.

-- A Business Plan Is Simply a Must-Have for Some Businesses: If you plan to approach a financial institution for a loan, apply for a small business grant, pitch your business idea to investors, or enlist the support of a business partner, a business plan is required – FACT!
-Potential investors and supporters want to see the true potential of your business idea clearly laid out in hard facts and numbers.
-A business plan is the best, and generally, the only acceptable way to provide this information
+- Business Plans are Simply a Must-Have for Some Businesses: If you plan to approach a financial institution for a loan, apply for a small business grant, pitch your business idea to investors, or enlist the support of a business partner, a business plan is required – FACT!
+Potential investors and supporters want to see the true potential of your business idea laid out in hard facts and numbers.
+A business plan is the best, and generally, the only acceptable way to provide this information.

-- A Business Plan Can Be a Reality Check: Writing a business plan is often the first real struggle for the small business owner who wants to launch a new venture but doesn’t want to consider that his or her business idea may be a bit flawed or is not yet fully developed – FACT!.
-While this is an unwelcome and terrifying thought for an impassioned entrepreneur, identifying gaps early on in the process gives business owners a chance to shore up their research, test their ideas and take steps to make the business stronger and more viable.
-This may initially be a step back, but any and all further work can bolster the entrepreneur’s chance of success before he or she invests time and money in a business that is likely to fail.
+- Business Plans Can Be a Reality Check: Writing a business plan is often the first real struggle for small business owners who don’t want to consider that their business idea may be flawed or not yet fully developed – FACT!
+Identifying gaps early on in the process gives business owners a chance to shore up their research, test their ideas and take steps to make the business stronger and more viable.
+Perhaps initially a step back, but any further work can bolster the entrepreneur’s chance of success before investing time and money in a business that is likely to fail.

-- A Business Plan Can Give You New Ideas: Discovering new ideas, different approaches, and fresh perspectives are some of the best things that can happen from the depths of the business planning process – FACT!
+- Business Plans Can Give You New Ideas: Discovering new ideas, different approaches, and fresh perspectives are some of the best things that can happen from the depths of the business planning process – FACT!
 Despite the sometimes negative reputation, a business plan isn’t just a long, stiff and structured document.
-In fact, an effective business plan is the opposite; it’s a flexible, growing and dynamic tool that can help you think creatively and come up with new solutions for some of your toughest business challenges.
-This is especially true when you consider the Marketing Strategy Section.
-Here, as you create a blueprint for your marketing activities, creativity and fresh ideas are invaluable.
+An effective business plan is the opposite; it’s a flexible, growing and dynamic tool that can help you think creatively and develop new solutions for some of your toughest business challenges.

-Going back to the original question of whether or not you really need a business plan, you may still be able to build a successful business without a plan, but it is most certainly easier to do with a well-constructed business plan in your hands.
-Keep in mind that if you are using your plan as a true business planning tool, you don’t have to wait until you have all of the answers to get started.
-You can create an outline of your plan now, filling in all of the information you have at this point, and then work on the blanks as you learn more about the market.
+Going back to the original question of whether or not you need a business plan?
+Some entrepreneurs were able to build a successful business without Business Plans.
+Still, it is most certainly easier to do with a well-constructed business plan in your hands.
+Keep in mind that if you are using your plan as a proper business planning tool, you don’t have to wait until you have all of the answers to get started.
+Instead, you can create an outline of your plan now, filling in all of the information you have at this point, and then work on the blanks as you learn more about the market.
 This type of fluid and flexible document can be invaluable to a new business.